Kamilcuk/nomad-tools/README.md

 ```
 + nomad-vardir --help
-Usage: nomad-vardir [OPTIONS] COMMAND [ARGS]...
+Usage: nomad-vardir [OPTIONS] PATH COMMAND [ARGS]...

-  Given a list of files puts the file content into a nomad variable storage.
+  This is a solution for managing Nomad variables as directories and files.
+  Single Nomad variable can be represented as a directory.
+Each file inside the
+  directory represent a JSON key inside the Nomad variable.
+This tool can update
+  and edit the keys in Nomad variables as files.

+  Typical workflow would look like the following:
+  - create a template to generate a file that you want to upload to nomad variables,
+     - for example an `nginx.conf` configuration,
+  - write a makefile that will generate the `nginx.conf` from the template using consul-template,
+  - use this script on the directory containing generated `nginx.conf` to upload it to Nomad variables.

 Options:
-  -n, --dryrun
   -v, --verbose
-  -N, --namespace TEXT  Finds Nomad namespace matching given prefix and sets
-                        NOMAD_NAMESPACE environment variable.  [default:
+  -N, --namespace TEXT      Set NOMAD_NAMESPACE environment variable.  [default:
                             default]
-  -p, --path TEXT       The path of the variable to save
-  -j, --job TEXT        Equal to --path=nomad/job/<JOB>
-  -s, --service FILE    Get namespace and job name from this nomad service file
-  --disable-size-check  Disable checking if the file is smaller than 10mb
   -h, --help                Show this message and exit.
   --version                 Print program version then exit.
+  --shell-completion        Print shell completion information.
+  --autocomplete-install    Install shell completion.
+  -j, --job                 Prepends the path with nomad/jobs/
+  -f, --jobfile             The path is a Nomad job file rfom which the job name
+                            and namespace is read
+  --maxsize HUMAN_SIZE      Protect against uploading files greater than this
+                            size.
+Supports following units: B, K, M, G, T, P, E,
+                            Z and Y.  [default: 1M]
+  -C, --relative DIRECTORY  Parse everything relative to this directory

 Commands:
+  cat
-  diff  Show only diff
+  diff  Show diff between directory and Nomad variable
-  get   Get files stored in nomad variables adnd store them in specific...
+  get   Get files stored in Nomad variables and store them
+  ls
-  put   Recursively scan files in given PATHS and upload filenames as key...
+  put   Put files in given PATHS and upload filenames as keys and files...
+  rm

+  Examples:
+      nomad-vardir nomad/jobs/nginx@nginx get nginx.conf
+      nomad-vardir -j nginx@nginx ls
+      nomad-vardir -j nginx@nginx put ./nginx.conf
+      nomad-vardir -j nginx@nginx cat ./nginx.conf
+      nomad-vardir -j nginx@nginx get ./nginx.conf
+      nomad-vardir -j nginx@nginx diff
+      nomad-vardir -j nginx@nginx rm ./nginx.conf

   Written by Kamil Cukrowski 2023.
-All right reserved.
+All rights reserved.

 ```

 ```
-+ nomad-vardir put --help
++ nomad-vardir ls --help
-Usage: nomad-vardir put [OPTIONS] [PATHS]...
+Usage: nomad-vardir [OPTIONS] PATH COMMAND [ARGS]...

-  Recursively scan files in given PATHS and upload filenames as key and file
-  content as value to nomad variable store.
+  This is a solution for managing Nomad variables as directories and files.
+  Single Nomad variable can be represented as a directory.
+Each file inside the
+  directory represent a JSON key inside the Nomad variable.
+This tool can update
+  and edit the keys in Nomad variables as files.

+  Typical workflow would look like the following:
+  - create a template to generate a file that you want to upload to nomad variables,
+     - for example an `nginx.conf` configuration,
+  - write a makefile that will generate the `nginx.conf` from the template using consul-template,
+  - use this script on the directory containing generated `nginx.conf` to upload it to Nomad variables.

 Options:
-  --force                Like nomad var put -force
-  --check-index INTEGER  Like nomad var put -check-index
-  --relative DIRECTORY   Files have paths relative to this directory instead of
-                         current working directory
-  -D TEXT                Additional var=value to store in nomad variables
-  --clear                Remove keys that are not found in files
+  -v, --verbose
+  -N, --namespace TEXT      Set NOMAD_NAMESPACE environment variable.  [default:
+                            default]
   -h, --help                Show this message and exit.
   --version                 Print program version then exit.
+  --shell-completion        Print shell completion information.
+  --autocomplete-install    Install shell completion.
+  -j, --job                 Prepends the path with nomad/jobs/
+  -f, --jobfile             The path is a Nomad job file rfom which the job name
+                            and namespace is read
+  --maxsize HUMAN_SIZE      Protect against uploading files greater than this
+                            size.
+Supports following units: B, K, M, G, T, P, E,
+                            Z and Y.  [default: 1M]
+  -C, --relative DIRECTORY  Parse everything relative to this directory

+Commands:
+  cat
+  diff  Show diff between directory and Nomad variable
+  get   Get files stored in Nomad variables and store them
+  ls
+  put   Put files in given PATHS and upload filenames as keys and files...
+  rm

+  Examples:
+      nomad-vardir nomad/jobs/nginx@nginx get nginx.conf
+      nomad-vardir -j nginx@nginx ls
+      nomad-vardir -j nginx@nginx put ./nginx.conf
+      nomad-vardir -j nginx@nginx cat ./nginx.conf
+      nomad-vardir -j nginx@nginx get ./nginx.conf
+      nomad-vardir -j nginx@nginx diff
+      nomad-vardir -j nginx@nginx rm ./nginx.conf

+  Written by Kamil Cukrowski 2023.
+All rights reserved.

 ```

 ```
-+ nomad-vardir diff --help
++ nomad-vardir cat --help
-Usage: nomad-vardir diff [OPTIONS] [PATHS]...
+Usage: nomad-vardir [OPTIONS] PATH COMMAND [ARGS]...

-  Show only diff
+  This is a solution for managing Nomad variables as directories and files.
+  Single Nomad variable can be represented as a directory.
+Each file inside the
+  directory represent a JSON key inside the Nomad variable.
+This tool can update
+  and edit the keys in Nomad variables as files.

+  Typical workflow would look like the following:
+  - create a template to generate a file that you want to upload to nomad variables,
+     - for example an `nginx.conf` configuration,
+  - write a makefile that will generate the `nginx.conf` from the template using consul-template,
+  - use this script on the directory containing generated `nginx.conf` to upload it to Nomad variables.

 Options:
-  --relative DIRECTORY  Files have paths relative to this directory instead of
-                        current working directory
+  -v, --verbose
+  -N, --namespace TEXT      Set NOMAD_NAMESPACE environment variable.  [default:
+                            default]
   -h, --help                Show this message and exit.
   --version                 Print program version then exit.
+  --shell-completion        Print shell completion information.
+  --autocomplete-install    Install shell completion.
+  -j, --job                 Prepends the path with nomad/jobs/
+  -f, --jobfile             The path is a Nomad job file rfom which the job name
+                            and namespace is read
+  --maxsize HUMAN_SIZE      Protect against uploading files greater than this
+                            size.
+Supports following units: B, K, M, G, T, P, E,
+                            Z and Y.  [default: 1M]
+  -C, --relative DIRECTORY  Parse everything relative to this directory

+Commands:
+  cat
+  diff  Show diff between directory and Nomad variable
+  get   Get files stored in Nomad variables and store them
+  ls
+  put   Put files in given PATHS and upload filenames as keys and files...
+  rm

+  Examples:
+      nomad-vardir nomad/jobs/nginx@nginx get nginx.conf
+      nomad-vardir -j nginx@nginx ls
+      nomad-vardir -j nginx@nginx put ./nginx.conf
+      nomad-vardir -j nginx@nginx cat ./nginx.conf
+      nomad-vardir -j nginx@nginx get ./nginx.conf
+      nomad-vardir -j nginx@nginx diff
+      nomad-vardir -j nginx@nginx rm ./nginx.conf

+  Written by Kamil Cukrowski 2023.
+All rights reserved.

 ```